PRL-PRG/codedj-parasite/README.md

 # TODO fixes

+Done in dcd-repair, must be run on currently dowloaded dcd-sample:

 - error is reported as update with key value, should become error
 - when such error is found, all log since updatestart should be deleted...